These foods to help constipation are full of fiber, which helps keep kids regular (and healthy). Here’s how to serve them in meals and snacks.

 I’ve also come to learn more about the treatments for chronic and severe constipation, and I know that food isn’t always the solution. (read: Why a Healthy Diet May Not Be Enough To Cure Constipation In Kids)

 But what your kids eats day to day can definitely play a role in how smoothly their systems run.
-And the average American diet of hyper-processed foods (and fast food) isn’t doing them any favors.
+And the average American diet of ultra-processed foods (and fast food) isn’t doing them any favors.

 Fiber-rich foods to the rescue!
 Fiber is key because it makes stools soft and bulky, so they’re easier to pass through the body.
 Young kids need 19-25 grams per day and older kids 25-30–but most kids get closer to 13 grams a day.
 These ten foods are especially rich in fiber and can help keep kids regular and healthy.
 I’ve also provided some easy recipes that use them.